 I often double this recipe.
 The yield of cookies varies because of the different sized cookie cutters, but typically I get 5-6 dozen from the doubled recipe.

-Freezing the dough and following the above detailed advice in the post is key to success with this recipe!
+Freezing the dough and following the above detailed advice in the recipe card or separate blog post: Roll and Cut Butter Cookies: Tips for Success is key with this recipe!

 Thank you for checking out this recipe!
 Enjoy!